“My Name Is Now Nechama. My Life Between Königsberg and Israel”

-Nechama Drober (*1927) was born as Hella Markowsky in the East Prussian capital of Königsberg (now Kaliningrad) into a Jewish family.
-She witnessed to the two major deportations in the summer of 1942, in which she lost closest friends, relatives and schoolmates.
-She experienced the Allied bombing raids in the summer of 1944 and the conquest of East Prussia by the Red Army in early 1945, after which her father Paul was deported to Siberia and her mother Martha and fi ve-year-old brother Denny starved to death.
-Hella Markowsky fl ed with her sister Rita via Lithuania to the Moldovan town of Kishinev, where they lived until they left for Israel in 1990.
+Nechama Drober (1927–2023) was born as Hella Markowsky into a Jewish family in the East Prussian capital of Königsberg.
+She witnessed the two major deportations in the summer of 1942, during which she lost close friends, relatives, and schoolmates.
+She experienced the conquest of East Prussia by the Red Army in early 1945.
+Subsequently, her father Paul was deported to Siberia, while her mother Martha and her five-year-old brother Denny starved to death.
+Hella Markowsky fled with her sister Rita through Lithuania to Kishinev, where they lived until their emigration to Israel in 1990.

 Nechama Drober